fenomas/voxel-physics-engine/README.md

    (A body resting on the ground will produce a small impact each tick due to gravity.)
  * If you set a body's `autoStep` property, the engine will cause it to automatically "step" up hills (i.e. 1-block obstructions).

+#### Changes in latest version:

+ * `0.8.0`
+   * Friction now uses regular coefficients, and works in all directions, not just downwards
+   * Bodies have an `.airFriction` that overrides the global value (if nonzero)
+   * Air and regular friction should now scale correctly with frame rate